AMM: Adaptive Multilinear Meshes: Adaptive Multilinear Meshes

-The underlying implementation is a pointer-less tree using the notion of \emph{location codes}, which are commonly used for efficient representation of quadtrees and octrees~\cite{Frisken2002, Gargantini:1982}.
-Each node in a standard octree can be uniquely encoded using $d\times L + 1$ bits, where $d$ bits are used to represent the location of a child node with respect to its parent ($d = 3$ for octrees and $2$ for quadtrees), and $L$ is the maximum depth of the tree.
-To support rectangular cuboidal nodes, a location code in \mesh requires $d-1$ additional bits, totaling to $(2d - 1)\times L + 1$ bits per location code for an $L$-deep tree.
-Location codes are used as search keys for fast traversal of the tree, and simplify several related queries.
+\mesh uses a pointerless representation of its tree using the notion of \emph{location codes}, which are commonly used for efficient representation of octrees~\cite{Frisken2002, Gargantini:1982}.
+Any node within an octree with a maximum depth of $L$ can be uniquely encoded using $d\times L + 1$ bits, where $d$ bits are used to locate a child with respect to (the location code of) its parent.
+In comparison, a location code in \mesh requires $d-1$ additional bits per level to support rectangular cuboidal nodes, totaling $(2d - 1)\times L + 1$ bits per location code.
+Using 64-bit unsigned integers for location codes, \mesh can represent a 3D tree with $L=12$, \ie data sizes up to $4097^3$.